unatrangthuyngo/time-series-analysis/README.md

-This project conducts an exploratory data analysiis (EDA) and time series modelling of Singapore':
+This project conducts an exploratory data analysiis (EDA) and time series modelling of Singapore's:

--Total live Births (TLB)
+- Total Live Births (TLB)
--Total Fertility Rate (TFR)
+- Total Fertility Rate (TFR)

-over the period 1960 to 2024
+over the period 1960 to 2024.

 The aim is to:
 -Investigate the temporal characteristics of both series